 Determine the best time to send emails by analyzing customer behavior patterns and preferences.
 Ensuring that your emails arrive when customers are most receptive can greatly increase the chances of engagement.

-Mixmax’s Recommended Send Times feature
+Mixmax’s AI Smart Send feature

-Quarterly Business Reviews (QBRs)
+Hold Regular Quarterly Business Reviews (QBRs)

 Hold structured reviews with clients to discuss their use of your product or service, challenges faced, and plans for the future.
 These reviews can strengthen the relationship and identify upsell or cross-sell opportunities.